hydra-dbg/python-gdb-mi/test/gdb_mi.rst

    >>> s.as_native()
    '\\ \n'

-With the c-string implemented, more complex can be built like lists or tuples (dicts)
+With the c-string implemented, more complex objects can be built like lists or tuples (dicts)

 ::